 • Annexes—methods, schedules, interview lists and tables will be pertinent and readable.
 The evaluation SOW and instruments will be in the annexes.
 The final version of the report will be submitted to USAID/Niger in electronic format.

 • Quantitative and qualitative data files will be submitted electronically, to the extent this can be done without revealing confidential identifying information.
 Qualitative data can be submitted in French, as the language of most respondents.
+As most respondents will prefer to use Hausa or Zarma, translations services will be necessary to process some of the qualitative data for dissemination.

 The report will not exceed 40 pages, excluding table of contents, acronyms list, executive summary, references and annexes.
 This format is consistent with the 2011 USAID Evaluation Policy.

 Roles and Responsibilities